 Step by step Analytic models creation and usage

-Create Analytic Model from a SQL Query Results
+a) Create Analytic Model from a SQL Query Results

-Create Analytic Model from a CSV File
+b) Create Analytic Model from a Excel/CSV File

-Data stored in a CSV file, delimited by a semicolon (;), can be quickly uploaded to Kyubit application and immediately is ready for the step of 'Data Definition'.
+Data stored in an Excel or CSV file (delimited by a semicolon ';'), can be quickly uploaded to the Kyubit BI platform and immediately is ready for the step of 'Data Definition'.
+Numeric and date values in Excel/CSV files should respect the current Kyubit BI server regional settings format for decimal separator and date format.

 Data Definition